irlgaming/jsondb-public/faq.md

 When you buy a license to the JSONDB module what you're really buying is exclusive access to the top of our email queue.
 If you've got a JSONDB related issue you can email us any time and we'll get back to as soon as possible.

-We work really hard to develop, maintain and support this module but we also need to pay our bills - so we don't think 15 lousy clams is all that much to ask for an unlimited license with no seating restrictions and unlimted support (within reason).
+We work really hard to develop, maintain and support this module but we also need to pay our bills - so we don't think fifteen clams is all that much to ask for an unlimited license with no seating restrictions and unlimited support (within reason).

 JSONDB is closed source (although we provide the module source to license holders on request) and we do not provide discount coupons on the Appcelerator Open Marketplace.

 ## If I buy a license can I extend JSONDB and redistribute the source under a different license?

 Nope.
-If you find bugs in the JSONDB source or want a particular feature please log a ticket at http://support.irlgaming.com/home and we'll address them.
+If you find bugs in the JSONDB source or want a particular feature please log a ticket at http://support.irlgaming.com/home and we'll address it.
 Don't worry, we'll take your ticket seriously and roll out a fix as soon as humanly possible.

 If you're having trouble getting a response email ohlo@irlgaming.com and it'll make somebody's phone beep.